 What purchases qualify for the airline credit?

-Qualifying purchases include checked baggage fees, seat selection charges, airport lounge day passes, inflight food and beverage purchases, pet fees, and phone booking charges.
+Qualifying purchases include checked baggage fees, seat selection charges, airport lounge day passes, inflight food and beverage purchases, pet in-cabin fees, and phone booking charges.
 Airfare, gift cards, Wi-Fi, and cabin upgrades do NOT qualify.

 When do airline credits post to my account?